iigor000/Darts/README.md

 # Darts

 The classic darts game.
-Make using pygame and numpy.
+Made using pygame and numpy.